 Million Mile Secrets team member Meghan had a layover in the Minneapolis airport during her recent trip to Europe.
 So I asked her to write about her experience at the Minneapolis Airport’s Escape Lounge.

-Meghan: Having The Business Platinum® Card from American Express OPEN comes with a lot of great perks.
+Meghan: Having The Business Platinum® Card from American Express comes with a lot of great perks.
 One of those is access to airport lounges, including Delta Clubs, Priority Pass Select locations, Centurion Lounges, International American Express Lounges, and Escape Lounges!

 Here’s more about the Escape Lounge in Minneapolis’ airport, including where to find it, the snack spread, quality of the Wi-Fi, seating options, and more!

 About the Escape Lounge Minneapolis Airport

 This particular lounge used to be a part of the Priority Pass network.
 But in mid-2017, it left that program.

 With lounge access, you can bring up to 2 guests for free.
 But you’ll need to pay for a day pass ($45 each) for any additional guests.
 It’s open daily from 4:00 am to 8:00 pm.

 Finding the lounge is easy, because the Minneapolis airport isn’t hard to navigate (like some airports that go on forever!).
 It’s located on the Mezzanine Level above the entrance to Concourse E. That’s accessible from the Airport Mall, where you’ll find most of the airport’s shops and restaurants.